Continuous-Time Neural Networks Can Stably Memorize Random Spike Trains

-Some exemplary experimental results are reported in \tabref{tab:ThresholdNoiseStabilityNeurons}, which shows the precision (\ref{eqn:Precision}) and the recall (\ref{eqn:Recall}) for different values of $L$ (the number of neurons) and $\sigma_\theta$ (the standard deviation of the threshold noise).
+The primary result of this paper is that exact memorization and stable autonomous reproduction is possible (in same range of parameters), as more precisely stated at the beginning of this section.
+Some exemplary experimental results proving this are reported in \tabref{tab:ThresholdNoiseStabilityNeurons}, which shows the precision (\ref{eqn:Precision}) and the recall (\ref{eqn:Recall}) for different values of $L$ (the number of neurons) and $\sigma_\theta$ (the standard deviation of the threshold noise).
 The values of all other parameters are listed in \tabref{tab:DefaultParam}, which shows the default values of all parameters in all numerical experiments of this paper.
-With $\lambda$ and $T$ as in \tabref{tab:DefaultParam}, the expected total number of spikes (of all neurons, during one period of duration $T$) is about $7L$ (cf.\ \figref{fig:PMFNumSpikes} in Appendix~\ref{app:SpikeTrain}).
+With $\lambda$ and $T$ as in \tabref{tab:DefaultParam}, the expected total number of spikes (of all neurons, during one period of duration $T$) is about $13L$ (cf.\ \figref{fig:PMFNumSpikes} in \ref{app:SpikeTrain}).

-In these experiments, the synaptic weights are computed as described in Sec.~\ref{sec:compute_weights} (below).
-The network is initialized with the exact correct firing times; then it is left to operate autonomously (with threshold noise as in Section~\ref{sec:Threshold}).
-After about five periods, the precision and the recall have reached a steady state, which is reported in \tabref{tab:ThresholdNoiseStabilityNeurons} (after 20 periods); running the simulations longer does not change anything (but see Sec.~\ref{sec:VeryLongTermStability} for extreme time scales).
+In these experiments, the synaptic weights are computed as described in Section~\ref{sec:compute_weights} (below).
+The network is initialized with the exact correct firing times; then it is left to operate autonomously, with threshold noise as in Section~\ref{sec:Threshold}.
+After about five periods, the precision and the recall have reached a steady state, which is reported in \tabref{tab:ThresholdNoiseStabilityNeurons} (after 50 periods); running the simulations longer does not change anything (but see Section~\ref{sec:VeryLongTermStability} for extreme time scales).